-What Are the Activities of Daily Living for Insurance Purposes?
+What Are the Activities of Daily Living?

-Types of Activities of Daily Living
+Definition & Examples of Activities of Daily Living

 Older adults with sufficient physical and mental capacity to perform all the above activities of daily living independently can often thrive without caregivers.
 In contrast, people who cannot carry out these activities on their own may benefit from home care, home health care services, or assisted living because they would experience a reduced quality of life and an increased risk of injury or illness by living solo.

-As with other health care expenses, the costs of long-term care can be high, so individuals who need these services may choose to buy long-term insurance to help pay for the services.
+As with other health care expenses, the costs of long-term care can be high, so individuals who need these services may choose to buy long-term care insurance to help pay for the services.

-Most long-term care insurance policy benefits kick in when an individual needs help with at least two of the six activities of daily living.
+Many long-term care insurance policy benefits kick in when an individual needs help with at least two of the six activities of daily living.
 But each long-term care insurance company has a specific definition of the activities of daily living, so refer to your policy to get the details on what criteria you need to meet to become eligible for benefits.

 Paying for Care for Daily Living Activities

 If you or a loved one anticipate needing assistance with everyday tasks in the future, shop for long-term health insurance now to avoid being turned down later.

 If you are an existing policyholder who is struggling with daily activities of living, check your long-term health insurance policy to see if you qualify for financial assistance.
 Without insurance, you'll have to pay the expenses our of pocket.